Tornado Egg Omelette

 I like making this recipe once in a while for breakfast or a quick dinner.
 It’s quick to make, delicious, nutritious, and keeps me full for a long time.

-What makes this recipe extra special is first, the dashi.
-It imparts a delectable umami, briny flavor that makes the eggs pop.
-Secondly, the addition of an extra yolk for each serving.
-This little extra yolk turns into almost a thick sauce and just makes the omelette extra creamy!
+What makes this recipe extra special is the dashi powder.
+It imparts a delectable umami flavor that makes the eggs pop.
+Next, an extra egg yolk is added to each serving.
+This extra yolk turns into almost a thick sauce and just makes the omelette extra rich and creamy!
 It also gives a silky mouth feel that makes the eating experience more luscious and enjoyable.

 As for the fried rice, it’s a simple recipe made with common pantry ingredients.
 I added soy sauce for color, ketchup for a bit of tanginess and moisture to help the rice stick together, and Worcestershire oil sauce for a boost of umami.
 It’s mild and just right for the fluffy texture and the flavor of the omelette to shine through.
 You can customize this by adding chicken, shrimp, mushrooms, or other vegetables like bell peppers and peas.
 If you have a favorite fried rice recipe, feel free to use it!